jejacobs23/osteo/README.md

     ATTRIBUTES_TO_RETAIN=XS \
     TMP_DIR=<path to temp directory>/working_temp_mban
 ```
-**Step 9) Merge BAM files:** Here, we use Picard and the "MergeSamFiles" function to take the individual alignemnts from each of the WGS lanes and merge them into one complete .bam file
+**Step 9) Merge BAM files:** Here, we use Picard and the "MergeSamFiles" function to take the individual alignments from each of the WGS lanes and merge them into one complete .bam file.
+Separate MergeSamFiles steps were carried out for the tumor and matched normal samples.

-I have also included the "SORT_ORDER=coordinate" option in order to ensure that the .bam file is sorted correctly for downstread applications
+I have also included the "SORT_ORDER=coordinate" option in order to ensure that the .bam file is sorted correctly for downstream applications
 ```
 #for n lanes